adafruit/circuitpython-weekly-newsletter/README.md

 Tuesdays.
 Sign up to get them [here](https://www.adafruitdaily.com/).

 # Contribute!

+The easiest way to contribute is to email your information and any assets to cpnews(at)adafruit(dot)com.

-Contributions are welcome!
-Please make pull request to modify the latest draft from inside the `_drafts` directory.
+GitHub contributions are also welcome for those comfortable doing so.
+Please modify the latest draft inside the `_drafts` directory directly in GitHub rather than fork/clone/branch/edit/PR.
+Each draft is in the filename yyyy-mm-dd-draft.md in [Markdown](https://www.markdownguide.org/) format.
+Once you are done editing it will ask if you want to make a Pull Request (PR).
+Do so and add a description.

 The post is queued up Monday afternoons after the CircuitPython weekly meeting.

+If editing is a bit much, post in the Issues, although an email is preferable and highly recommended.

-## Adding images and GIF videos (assets)
+## Adding images and GIF videos (assets) in your pull request

 Please preface all asset filenames for an issue with the date in the format yymmdd then a unique string, re.
 20220802neopixel.jpg